awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotsitewise-assetmodel-propertytype.md

 ## Properties<a name="aws-properties-iotsitewise-assetmodel-propertytype-properties"></a>

 `Attribute`  <a name="cfn-iotsitewise-assetmodel-propertytype-attribute"></a>
 Specifies an asset attribute property\.
-An attribute generally contains static information, such as the serial number of an [IIoT](https://en.wikipedia.org/wiki/Internet_of_things#Industrial_applications) wind turbine\.
+An attribute generally contains static information, such as the serial number of an [industrial IoT](https://en.wikipedia.org/wiki/Internet_of_things#Industrial_applications) wind turbine\.
 This is required if the `TypeName` is `Attribute` and has a `DefaultValue`\.
 *Required*: No
 *Type*: [Attribute](aws-properties-iotsitewise-assetmodel-attribute.md)